Azure/azure-service-operator/docs/design/controlflow.md

 ![](/docs/images/Deploy%20Flow.png)

 1. The user provisions the Managed Identity (or service principal) in their environment for the Azure Service Operator to use.
-2. The user then deploy cert-manager for the Azure Service Operator to use when deployed.
+2. The user then deploys cert-manager for the Azure Service Operator to use when deployed.

 3. The user then uses the Helm chart to deploy the operator.
 This includes the controller pod and the manager pod, created from images stored in the public Microsoft Container Registry.
 The Helm chart also deploys dependencies like [aad-pod-identity](https://github.com/Azure/aad-pod-identity) in addition to the Azure Service Operator.
 This deployment also configures the needed Kubernetes RBAC rules.